RWTH-HPC/sx-aurora-offloading/docs/internal/codegen.md

 # Target Code Generation

-!!! danger
-    This page is for internal and development use only.

 The general process to the target code generation is as follows:

 1. The code's AST is processed with `RecursiveASTVisitor`s (`clang/tools/sotoc/Visitors.{h,cpp}`)